jdh2021/sql-to-do-list/README.md

 ### Part 6: Add Features
 - [X] Bootstrap styling
-    - [X] Source in bootstrap to update buttons using button classes and input using form-control and input-group classes
+    - Source in bootstrap to update buttons using button classes and input using form-control and input-group classes
-    - [X] Use media queries to to create breakpoints based on viewport widths
+    - Use media queries to to create breakpoints based on viewport widths
 - [X] Delete confirmation
-    - [X] Source in SweetAlert to change standard alert format and ask for confirmation before a user deletes a task
+    - Source in SweetAlert to change standard alert format and ask for confirmation before a user deletes a task
 - [X] Time completed
-    - [X] Create timestamp data columns in `todo` table for time task added and time task completed
+    - Create timestamp data columns in `todo` table for time task added and time task completed
-    - [X] Store date object when complete button clicked on.
+    - Store date object when complete button clicked on.
 Send object with time completed property as part of AJAX PUT request
-    - [X] Update PUT route using SQL query UPDATE, completed column, time_completed column, id
+    - Update PUT route using SQL query UPDATE, completed column, time_completed column, id
-    - [X] Call getTask to display revised database tasks on page, now with completed time
+    - Call getTask to display revised database tasks on page, now with completed time
 - [X] Task ordering
-    - [X] Update server GET route and SQL query SELECT to include ORDER BY
+    - Update server GET route and SQL query SELECT to include ORDER BY
-    - [X] Sort tasks by completed status, then time completed, then time added
+    - Sort tasks by completed status, then time completed, then time added
-    - [X] Call getTask to display revised order of database tasks on page
+    - Call getTask to display revised order of database tasks on page

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).